BryanJacobs/FIDO2Applet/docs/FAQ.md

 ## Don't you need a CBOR parser to write a CTAP2 authenticator?

 Apparently not.
-Instead of implementing a real CBOR parser I just poured more sweat into the implemnentation, and added a topping of non-standards-compliance.
+Instead of implementing a real CBOR parser I just poured more sweat into the implementation, and added a topping of non-standards-compliance.

 As a result of not having a proper CBOR parser, the app will often return undesirable error codes on invalid input, but it should handle most valid input acceptably.

+It does this by linearly scanning a byte-buffer with the CBOR object in it, and moving a read index forward the desired amount.
+Unknown objects get skipped.
+Any object declaring a length greater than two bytes long causes an error, because it's not possible to have >65535 of something in a 1,024-byte-long buffer, and the CTAP2 standard requires that CBOR be "canonical".

 ## Why did you write this, when someone else said they were almost done writing a better version?